-Using Helm charts to update a Kubernetes cluster (Alpha) (FREE)
+Using Helm charts to update a Kubernetes cluster (Experiment) (FREE)

 You can deploy Helm charts to your Kubernetes cluster and keep the resources in your cluster in sync with your charts and values.
 To do this, you use the pull-based GitOps features of the agent for Kubernetes.

-This feature is in Alpha and an epic exists to track future work.
+This feature is an Experiment and an epic exists to track future work.
 Tell us about your use cases by leaving comments in the epic.

-NOTE: This feature is Alpha.
+NOTE: This feature is an Experiment.
 In future releases, to accommodate new features, the configuration format might change without notice.